-The traditional path for the EMT-Basic Technical Certificate is 3 EMT courses, 2 taken the first semester and one taken in the second semester for a total of 17 credit hours.
+The traditional path for the EMT-Basic Technical Certificate is three EMT courses, two taken the first semester and one taken in the second semester for a total of 17 credit hours.

 The LPN Mobility Track is available to facilitate educational mobility for Licensed Practical Nurses.
 LPN's admitted to and completing this track of the Southwest Nursing Program, are awarded an Associate of Applied Science Degree (A.A.S.) in Nursing and are eligible to take the National Council Licensure Examination (NCLEX-RN) to become licensed as a Registered Nurse.
 A passing score on the national examination allows the graduate to practice as a Registered Nurse.

-Admitted LPN Mobility Track students are awarded seven hours' credit for the Foundation of Nursing Theory and Clinical courses (NURS1114 and NURS 1126) on the basis of their prior LPN educational program and current, active LPN License.
+Admitted LPN Mobility Track students are awarded seven hours' credit for the NURS 1114 - Foundations Of Nursing and NURS 1126 - Foundations Clinical courses on the basis of their prior LPN educational program and current, active LPN License.

 For additional program information, please contact Sheila Bouie at email@example.com or 901-333-5425.